Timewize

 A good custom tool makes the business simpler

-A well-scoped custom tool gives the team one place to handle the work properly, reduces duplicate entry, and makes the next action obvious.
+A well scoped tool gives the team one place to handle work and reduces duplicate entry.

-Need to know whether you actually need a custom tool?
+Need to know whether you actually need a purpose built tool?

-Show me the workflow as it works now and I will tell you whether the right answer is a custom build, an automation, or simply cleaning the process up first.
+Show me the workflow as it runs now and I will tell you whether the right answer is a build, an automation, or a process clean up.